inkandfeet/inkshop/README.md

 - Understand what pages are generating the most traffic
 - Create shortened URLs for sharing with social media
 - Share posts to social media via buffer
+- Protect your sanity against trolls and abusive people

 ## Current status: